goodviber/another-tech-test/README.md

-# Bloom & Wild Backend Test
+# Tech Test

-Hello and welcome to the Bloom & Wild coding exercise!
+Hello and welcome to the another coding exercise!

 Please read through the introduction below and complete the Tasks.

-When you have finished please raise a PR and email gideon@bloomandwild.com.
-If you have any questions along the way feel free to drop him an email too.

 ## Introduction